Mesaieed Industrial Area: Flour mill

 In 1969, a decision was reached to construct Qatar's first flour mill in Mesaieed.
 In 1972, the facilities became operational with a capacity of 50 tonnes per day.

 Aluminum production

 Qatalum, an aluminium smelter plant, was launched in April 2010 in Mesaieed.
 It is a joint venture between QatarEnergy and Norsk Hydro.
 Its annual capacity in September 2011 was 585,000 metric tons of primary aluminium.
 A 1350 MW natural gas power plant has also been built to ensure a stable supply of electricity.

-Natural gas liquids
+Natural gas to liquids

 NGL operations began on site in the 1970s.

 Oil refineries

 The oil refineries in the industrial area have a combined capacity of 137,000 barrels per day.

 Nitrogen fertilizers

 Urea and ammonia production is regulated by Qatar Fertiliser Company, the only fertilizer producer in the country.
 The company was established in 1969 by emiri decree.
 The construction of its processing facilities was completed by 1973.
-It had a daily production capacity of 900 tonnes of ammonia, with two-thirds of this being used in the manufacture of 1000 tonnes of urea.
+It had a daily production capacity of 900 tonnes of ammonia, with two-thirds of this being used in the manufacture of 1,000 tonnes of urea.
 It was staffed mainly by employees of Norsk Hydro in its initial years, with whom it had signed a long-term cooperation agreement.